ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Evaluation of ProveRAG

 \subsection{Dataset \& Experiment Design}

-To design the experiments for addressing \textbf{RQ1}, we curated a dataset of critical CVEs reported in 2024 (up until July 25).
-We focused on CVEs with a Common Vulnerability Scoring System (CVSS) score of 9.0 or higher, which indicates critical severity.
+To address \textbf{RQ1}, we curated a dataset of critical CVEs reported in 2024 (up until July 25).
+We focused on CVEs with a Common Vulnerability Scoring System (CVSS) score of 9.0 or higher, which indicates \textit{critical} severity.
 From this dataset, we further refined our selection by including only those CVEs that had a direct mapping to the CWE database (as CWE contains information about potential mitigation strategies).
+Note that CWE is addressing mitigation at the weakness level, not the vulnerability level.

-Moreover, we leveraged the hyperlinks available on the NVD website, which provide additional relevant information for each CVE.
+Moreover, we leveraged the hyperlinks available on the NVD website for each CVE, which provide additional relevant information for each CVE.
 These hyperlinks were gathered to further enrich the dataset used in the ProveRAG framework, to ensure that we are cross-referencing all available sources of information related to each CVE.
-In total, the curated dataset comprised of \textbf{482 CVEs}, each mapped to corresponding CWEs and supplemented with relevant NVD resources.
-This dataset forms the basis for our temporal alignment and provenance analysis in the ProveRAG framework (as \textit{gpt-4o-mini} model has training knowledge up to Oct.
-23, 2023).
-This enables a thorough assessment of the LLM's ability to generate accurate, up-to-date, and contextually relevant security recommendations.
+In total, the curated dataset comprised of \textbf{482 CVEs}, each mapped to its corresponding CWEs and supplemented with relevant NVD resources.
+This dataset forms the basis for our temporal alignment and provenance analysis for ProveRAG since the \textit{gpt-4o-mini} and \textit{llama-3.1-8B} models have a knowledge cutoff in September and December 2023, respectively.
+This allows for a thorough assessment of the LLM's ability to generate accurate, up-to-date, and contextually relevant security recommendations.